ruan-cat/QiuJiu-9.github.io/library/002-English/02-QJ-MapProjectileMZ/04-QJ.MPMZ.Shoot/20-existData.md

 The 'an' means which animation in current MZ project\`s database will be played on projectile when the projectile disappears.
 The 'p' means the setting about pierce when the projectile collieds with something then disappears.
 The 'rb' means the rebound times when the projectile collied with something.
+The  'r' decided whether the projectile was subjected to a range attack and the setting of the range attack
+The ‘cb’ decided the special collision volume to be used for this determination, and if not set, use the value of the collisionBox attribute
 <br/>The attributes of different types of classes are slightly different.</font>

 <br/>